 Visiting artists and critics provide greater breadth to the discussion within the department.
 We generally have four to six visiting artists/critics each year.
 Visits usually include a public lecture and some form of interaction with students: an individual critique, participation in group critique, or a seminar.
 Their lectures help to provide detailed information about issues of relevance in the arts and contribute to discussions and challenge the assumptions we build within the department.

 Departmental travel can include local trips to collections in the area, exhibitions, and lectures at other schools like the University of Michigan Ann Arbor or the College for Creative Studies.
 There are yearly regional, national, or international trips.
-Past destinations have included: Havana, Cuba, Toronto, Las Vegas, New Orleans, New York, and Chicago.
+Past destinations have included: Havana, Cuba, Toronto, Las Vegas, New Orleans, New York, Chicago, Mexico City, and Oaxaca.

 The Fiber Department is a mix of communal and private spaces on the top floor of the New Studios building.
 On one end of this floor are individual studio spaces for each Fiber student.
 The central hub of the department includes a computer lab, the critique space, and the studio of the artist-in-residence.
 The communal work spaces on the other side of this central area include a spacious print studio with three large printing tables, a fully equipped dye kitchen, a darkroom, and our multi-process room for wet, dusty, and smelly work.
 All of this is served by a freight elevator for moving work and materials in and out of the studios.
 The Fiber Department also has several floor looms, an industrial sewing machine, and some hand and power tools.
 It is suggested that students provide their own tools.